Multi-directional Impact Protection System

-Mips (Multi-directional Impact Protection System) is a head-protection system designed to enhance the safety of various helmets.
+MIPS (Multi-directional Impact Protection System) is a head-protection system designed to enhance the safety of various helmets.
 Rotational motion results in shearing and/or stretching of brain tissue and increases the risk of brain injuries.
-Mips stands for Multi-directional Impact Protection System.
-The technology was developed by specialists at the Royal Institute of Technology (KTH) and a brain surgeon at the Karolinska Institute in Stockholm, Sweden, in 1996.
+The technology was developed by specialists at the KTH Royal Institute of Technology and a brain surgeon at the Karolinska Institute in Stockholm, Sweden, in 1996.

 Rotational motion

 Rotational motion is the result of the brain continuing to move or stretch after the head has come to a quick and sudden stop following an angled impact.

-In a helmet equipped with the Mips safety system, a low-friction layer allows the helmet to slide relative to the head, resulting in a reduction of the rotational motion that may otherwise be transmitted to the brain.
+In a helmet equipped with the MIPS safety system, a low-friction layer allows the helmet to slide relative to the head, resulting in a reduction of the rotational motion that may otherwise be transmitted to the brain.
 In this way, the MIPS approach mimics the natural safety system of the human head.